Twenty years to the day after the founding of New South Wales, the colony’s governor, William Bligh, was deposed by the New South Wales Corps.

 The Corps was formed in England in 1789 to relieve the New South Wales Marines Corps detachment that had accompanied the First Fleet.
 It was made up of almost 700 men.

-The paymaster of the Corps during these years was the ambitious and wily Captain John Macarthur; in this position he was instrumental in the colonial economy.
+The paymaster of the Corps during these years was the ambitious Captain John Macarthur who was instrumental to the colonial economy in this position.

 The commanding officer of the Corps in Sydney at the time of Bligh’s governorship was Major George Johnston.